 Premises may be owned by the provider or leased and will be fully compliant with all requirements of the Equality Act in respect to accessibility.
 Wherever possible and practical the service provider will ensure that appropriate adaptations are made to accommodation to meet the needs of those with disabilities.
-A minimum of one building must be able to deliver wheelchair friendly provision.
+Location of the fixed sites will give full consideration to the needs of the local population, relative levels of localised demand and public transport links.